 In this condition, one vertebra slips forward over the vertebra below it.
 This distorts the spinal canal and can result in the nerve roots of the sciatic nerve being compressed.

 In adults, the fourth and fifth lumbar vertebrae (L4 and L5) are most commonly affected, with the L4 vertebra moving forward on the L5 vertebra.
-Spondylolisthesis usually results from degenerative diseases of the spine, such as arthritis.
+Spondylolisthesis can result from degenerative diseases of the spine, such as arthritis.

 Sciatica can be caused by tumours impinging on the spinal cord or the nerve roots.
 Severe back pain extending to the hips and feet, loss of bladder or bowel control, or muscle weakness, may result from spinal tumours.
 Trauma to the spine, such as from a car accident, may also lead to sciatica.

-Your doctor will take into account your medical history and will perform a physical examination, especially of the spine and legs.
+Your doctor (GP - general practitioner) will take into account your medical history and will perform a physical examination, especially of the spine and legs.
 You may be asked to demonstrate several movements so that your doctor can check your muscle strength, flexibility and your reflexes.